Henry Nourse

 Last Edited=21 Jun 2008

-Mary Turner Gavin was the daughter of David Gavin and Lady Elizabeth Maitland.1 She married Lt.-Gen. Sir John Campbell, 1st Marquess of Breadalbane, son of Colin Campbell of Carwhin and Elizabeth Campbell, on 3 September 1793 at Welbeck Street, Marylebone, London, England.1 She died on 25 September 1845 at Langton House, Berwickshire, Scotland.1 Her will was probated in October 1845.1
+Mary Turner Gavin was the daughter of David Gavin and Lady Elizabeth Maitland.1 She married Lt.-Gen. John Campbell, 1st Marquess of Breadalbane, son of Colin Campbell of Carwhin and Elizabeth Campbell, on 3 September 1793 at Welbeck Street, Marylebone, London, EnglandG.1 She died on 25 September 1845 at Langton House, Berwickshire, ScotlandG.1 Her will was proven (by probate) in October 1845.1

-As a result of her marriage, Mary Turner Gavin was styled as Countess of Breadalbane and Holland on 3 September 1793.
+After her marriage, Mary Turner Gavin was styled as Countess of Breadalbane and Holland on 3 September 1793.
 From 3 September 1793, her married name became Campbell.
-As a result of her marriage, Mary Turner Gavin was styled as Marchioness of Breadalbane on 12 September 1831.
+After her marriage, Mary Turner Gavin was styled as Marchioness of Breadalbane on 12 September 1831.

-Children of Mary Turner Gavin and Lt.-Gen. Sir John Campbell, 1st Marquess of Breadalbane
+Children of Mary Turner Gavin and Lt.-Gen. John Campbell, 1st Marquess of Breadalbane

 Citations